 The headset is an assembly of parts that connects the front fork and the head tube of the frame.
 It is the rotational interface that enables the fork to turn.
-There are two types of headsets: threaded and threadless.

-Adjusting a Threaded Headset
+Adjusting the Headset

 A typical threaded headset consists of two cups that are pressed into the top and bottom of the head tube.
 Inside the two cups are bearings which provide a low friction contact between the bearing cup and the steerer.
 The short tube through which the steerer of the fork passes is called the head tube.